-School Begins: 8:00am
+• School Begins: 8:00am

-• Dismissal: 3:10pm (Mon, Tues, Thurs, Fri), 2:30pm (Wednesday)
+• Dismissal: 3:15pm (Mon, Tues, Thurs, Fri), 2:00pm (Wednesday)

 Secondary students arriving before 7:30am should wait in the lanai area quietly, without leaving campus.
 There is no supervision before school starts.
 Island Pacific Academy will not be responsible for the safety or supervision of students before the start of school, unless involved in a school sponsored activity supervised by an administrator, faculty or staff member.
 Students will not be allowed into the building before the start of school unless supervised by an administrator, faculty or staff member.
-It is advised that before school students do not leave campus and then return (e.g., purchasing snacks at a store nearby), if so they do so at their own risk.
-Students are advised to remain on campus once they are dropped off.
+Before school students are not allowed to leave campus and then return (e.g., purchasing snacks at a store nearby), if so they do so at their own risk.
+Students must remain on campus once they are dropped off.